vdukhovni/toolbox-wiki/DANE-for-SMTP-how-to.md

     - And a second with the SHA2-256 fingerprint of the public key of an issuing CA that directly or indirectly signed the server certificate (2 1 1).
 This need not be (and typically is not) a root CA.

 ## Current + next details
-With the "current + next" approach, because both fingerprint are **key** fingerprints, the second can be known in advance of obtaining the corresponding certificate.
-In particular, if keys are rotated often enough (every 30 to 90 days or so), the next key can be pre-generated as soon-as the previous key and certificate are deployed.
+With the "current + next" approach, because both fingerprint are **key** fingerprints, the "next" TLSA record can be generated and published in advance of obtaining the corresponding certificate.
+In particular, if keys are rotated often enough (every 30 to 90 days or so), the next key can be generated as soon-as the previous key and certificate are deployed.
 This allows plenty of time to publish the corresponding **next** "3 1 1" TLSA record to replace the legacy record for the decommissioned key.

 With TLSA record that will match the next key long in place, when it is time to deploy that key with a new certificate some 30 to 90 days later, a new certificate is obtained for *that* key and deployed, and the process begins again with another "next" key generated right away.